Jury set in trial of cop who shot South Carolina black man

 Defense attorneys will say Slager felt threatened when Scott grabbed the officer's stun gun after a struggle and pointed it at the officer.

 Six white men, five white women and one black man were chosen to hear evidence and render a verdict in the case.
-The alternates are two white men, two white women and two black women.
-The group was selected by lawyers from about 180 potential jurors who reported for jury duty on Monday.

-The jury will be sworn in and opening statements will begin Thursday, after which Scott's family planned to address the media, a family spokesman said.

-During elimination of jurors to reach the final 12 seated jurors and six alternates, prosecutors challenged the defense's strikes of jurors, saying they were illegally made on the basis of race.
+During jury selection, prosecutors challenged the defense's strikes of jurors, saying they were illegally made on the basis of race.

 Seven of the defense's nine strikes were against minorities.